What is A Khata Property / A Khata Certificate..?

-- You need to apply in the prescribed form only and not in a piece of paper.
+- You need to apply in the prescribed form only and not on a piece of paper.

 - You must enclose the attested copy of the Title deed.

-- Copy of Encumbrance Certificate which is known as Form 15 must be submitted of the past 10 years.
+- Copy of Encumbrance Certificate, known as Form 15, must be submitted for the past 10 years.